djthorpe/gopi/README.md

 ## Building ffmpeg

-In order to build ffmpeg for your Raspberry Pi, you can use the following command line:
+In order to build ffmpeg with libx264 for your Raspberry Pi, you can use the following command line sequence:

 ```
   export FFMPEG_ROOT="/opt/ffmpeg"